YINI-lang/YINI-spec/YINI-Specification.md

 Mr. Seppänen has been programming since the mid-80s, working in languages like BASIC, C, Java, and Assembler.
 He studied Computer Science and Master's in Software Development with a focus on Programming Languages at Chalmers University of Technology (Gothenburg, Sweden).
 Professionally, he has many years of experience in software development, particularly in TypeScript, JavaScript, PHP, and full-stack web development.

 ### 15.4.
 Spec Changes
-A running log of changes and updates **to the YINI specification**.
+A running log of changes and updates **to this YINI specification**.

+Notes:
+- More details of the feedback, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.
-Note: Dates are in international format, YYYY-MM-DD.
+- All dates in international format, YYYY-MM-DD.

 v1.0.0 Beta 6 + Updates
 - --upcoming changes--